Saturday, 22 November 2014

 Another similar plaster but with slightly different detailing to the clothing is at Stourhead, Wiltshire.

-Based on the marble in Westminster Abbey or another version at Hagley Hall.
+Based on the marble in Westminster Abbey or another version at by Scheemakers at Hagley Hall.
+Worc.

 Low resolution photograph of a group of Cheere Type plaster busts - Prior, two as yet unidentified, possibly Sappho, Milton and Locke at Clandeboys House, Bangor County Down, Ireland.

-Note Socles of the type popularised by Bartolomeo Cavaceppi and Nollekins. circa 1770.
+Note Socles of the type popularised by Bartolomeo Cavaceppi and adapted slightly by Nollekins after his return from Italy where he had been working with Cavaceppi, in 1770.

 No comments: